Konecny leads Flyers past Kings 4-1

 Philadelphia was playing its seventh game in 12 days.
 The Flyers will host the Penguins on Tuesday before a nine-day break.

 NOTES: Flyers D Justin Braun (lower body) returned after missing six straight contests. … Los Angeles C Blake Lizotte (lower body) sat for the fifth consecutive game. … The teams split the two-game season series.
 Los Angeles won at home 5-3 on Dec.
-31. Elliott was pulled after the first period in that contest after allowing four goals on 15 shots. … Claude Giroux had a pair of assists.
+31. Elliott was pulled after the first period in that contest after allowing four goals on 15 shots.

 UP NEXT